UCSFMemoryAndAging/lava/README.md

 ###Projects

-The following Eclipse projects are contained in "lava":
+The following Eclipse projects are contained in the "lava" repository:

 - lava-core
 > Provides the core web application infrastructure, supporting: